What is a positive work culture?

 Employees who enjoy their jobs are more engaged, and 94% of executives and 88% of employees believe a positive workplace culture is a core part of business success.

 Work-related stress and mental illness due to toxic work cultures costs US businesses more than $300 billion a year.
 A positive company culture, on the other hand, will alleviate stress, not cause it.

-Research from Mind found that 60% of employees said they would be more likely to recommend their organization as a good place to work if their employer acted to support employee wellbeing.
+Research from Mind found that 60% of employees said they would be more likely to recommend their organisation as a good place to work if their employer acted to support employee wellbeing.

-When employees connect with the organization’s culture, they tend to stay – increasing retention rates and lowering costs associated with hiring.
+When employees connect with the organisation’s culture, they tend to stay – increasing retention rates and lowering costs associated with hiring.

 When employees are aligned with the culture and engaged with their work, companies see higher levels of productivity.
 A team-orientated company that hires people who thrive in a collaborative environment will help drive productivity.

 Engaged employees help drive business results, with engaged workplaces being 21% more profitable than those that are not.